heri/studiozenkai/content/post/marketplace-platform.md

 Strategic placement in a trusted blog can bring visitors with good intent.
 It is possible your marketplace brings amazing value for the blog's readers, such as a free resource or utility on your site.
 For example, a 10 pages guide on how to do glamour portraits on your photography marketplace can be linked from a photo blog.
 Those qualified and trusting visitors will be most likely to buy.

-# Relic
+## Relic

 In Ken Follet's epic, a relic revered by Christians brings believers from far away.
-It's just a small piece, but it is unique and appeal to the power of imagination.
+It's a small piece, but it is unique and appeals to the power of imagination.

-This is powerful.
+This is worth thinking about.

 I believe a marketplace will only thrive if there is something worth talking about.
-If it is provocative, crazy, unique, and difficult to own/share, then it's an excellent attractor.
+It can be provocative, crazy, unique, or difficult to own/share.

 Uber is a great example, by creating heated discussions in cities around the world.
-Even those who have never taken taxis before feel obliged to think about Uber.
+Even those who have never taken taxis before feel obliged to delve into the discussion.

 Amazon often have crazy ideas, such as Dash Buttons that will deliver commodities at the touch of a button or drone deliveries.
 It does not matter if Amazon will do one day drone delivery.
 Yet, it fascinates press and bloggers, and gets Amazon in the headlines.

 What is your saint relic?

-# Fair
+## Fair

 Routes and a relic will drive natural traffic.